xguntis/git-deploy/readme.md

 * [Deploy your site with git](https://gist.github.com/oodavid/1809044) by [David King](https://gist.github.com/oodavid)
 * [Simple PHP Git deploy script](https://github.com/markomarkovic/simple-php-git-deploy) by [Marko Marković](https://github.com/markomarkovic)

-What this script does is - it:
+What this script does is:

-* add all server changes and stash them for easy retrieval later in case, if there is problem after deploing or some changes on server are done directly - just to avoid loosing them.
+* add all server changes to git repository and stash them for easy retrieval later if needed;
-* do git pull from the remote repository
+* do git pull from the remote repository;
-* log all output to screen and to file
+* log all output to screen and to file.

 ## Prerequisites, assumptions